binary-manu/routerify/README.md

 `ap24_interface_mac`, as every adapter will have its own MAC.
 Changing the channel may or may not be useful in your environment.

-Country code, SSID, and WPA password can be either set top unique values or shared with the 5GHz AP.
+Country code, SSID, and WPA password can be either set to unique values or shared with the 5GHz AP.
 In that case, you should override variables from the `ap_common` role instead.